ztyyLV/barcode-reader-docs-mobile/programming/android/add-advanced-settings.md

 | ---------- | ----------- | ------------- |
 | int | [0,0x7fffffff] | 10000 |

 `Timeout`, which is measured by milliseconds, determines the maximum time the barcode reader will spend on each single image.
-Set a lower `Timeout` value might help you on improving the processing speed of video barcode decoding.
-Some low end device may not be able to complete the barcode processing if the `Timeout` is too short.
-Be sure to do enough test to reserve enough time for low end devices when configuring the `Timeout` setting.
+Setting a lower `Timeout` value might help you on improving the processing speed of video barcode decoding.
+Some low-end devices may not be able to complete the barcode processing if the `Timeout` is too short.
+Be sure to do enough tests to reserve enough time for low-end devices when configuring the `Timeout` setting.

 ## Confidence